garfix/nligems/doc/internals.md

 - English
 - French
+- Chinese
 - etc

-Most research was done only with English, some other languages were used as well.
+Most research was done only with English, but some other languages were used as well.

 Natural language sentences can be

-- questions
+- interrogatives / questions
-- declarations
+- declaratives
 - imperatives

 Questions can be